 - You want the dough to be thick enough to hold its shape, stick to the sides, then pull away, but not "cleanly."
 This dough should be stickier than the average bread dough.
 But it must be firm enough for the bread machine blades to get traction as they knead the dough.

-- About 15 minutes into the dough cycle, open the lid again.
+- About 10 minutes into the DOUGH cycle, open the lid again.
 Begin to add the butter to the dough, one tablespoon at a time.
+Use your fingers to squish it as you drop the small chunks over the dough.
+(If the butter is not squishable, the butter will not absorb into the dough correctly.)
 Let the dough absorb each piece of butter before adding more.
-The dough should be smooth and shiny at this point and pulling away from the sides.
+The dough should be smooth, shiny, and pulling away from the sides.

-- Allow dough cycle to complete.
+- Allow the DOUGH cycle to complete.
 The dough should be doubled in size.
 If the ambient temperature is chilly in your kitchen, you may need to allow the dough to rise longer until doubled.

 - Gently release the dough from the sides to remove some of the air.

-- Cover the bread machine bowl and place into your refrigerator for 6-24 hours.
+- Cover the bread machine bowl and place it into your refrigerator for 6-24 hours.
+(You can also transfer the dough to another bowl before placing it into the fridge.)
 Do not skip this part.
-If you don't have time for the chill, you might want to make another kind of bread.
+If you don’t have time for the chill, you might want to make another kind of bread.

 - Form dough into 2 logs.